vivabrain/jemris/angio_simu/simu/sequences/--HOW-TO-USE--.md

 ### Sequences indications ###

 # Here are some sequences examples for angiography.
-# With flow, the number of spins rapidly increases for long sequences duration.
-However, sequences with short TR and spoiling usually require a high density of spins to be realistic.
+# The number of spins flow rapidly increases for long sequences duration.
+However, sequences with short TR and spoiling usually require a high density of spins to get realistic results.
 Thus, to reduce computation time, an expedient is to shorten artificially the T2 relaxation time of the spins to 1/4 of the TR (only for sequences based on T1 contrast or phase value).

 ### 2D sequences ###